-Sun-Dried Tomato and Spinach Egg Muffins are a quick and easy to make ahead and tasty breakfast for on the go.
-They come together in just 15 minutes and are Whole30 compliant, low carb, keto and paleo friendly.
+Egg Cups with Sun-Dried Tomato and Spinach are a quick and easy breakfast for on the go.
+They are easy to make-ahead and take just 20 minutes to make.
+This simple recipe for breakfast muffins are Whole30 compliant, low carb, keto and paleo friendly.

 What are your go-to’s when it comes to quick and easy breakfasts?
-We like to switch things up for the kids and sometimes you’ll find Overnight Oats, Baked Egg Cups, No Bake Energy Bites and of course, our popular breakfast egg muffins.
+We like to switch things up for the kids and sometimes you’ll find Overnight Oats, Baked Egg Cups, No Bake Energy Bites and of course, our popular egg cups.

-You can find our favorite breakfast egg muffin here:
+You can find all our favorite breakfast egg muffin recipes here:

 - Bacon Egg Muffins